 Helping Arizona whistleblowers who have been fired for exercising their rights

 The laws of our country encourage individuals to speak out against unlawful actions by their employers.
 Whether the issue involves work safety violations, environmental wrongdoings or financial fraud, the federal government recognizes the value in protecting employees who choose to report such harmful actions.
 It is called whistleblowing, and federal laws prohibit employers from retaliating against these employees.
-In many of these situations, companies attempt to terminate the employment of the whistleblower in response to their reporting.
-This behavior is illegal, and knowledgeable Phoenix wrongful termination lawyers assist employees who are facing this difficult situation.

 Fighting for the rights of whistleblowers

 Many employers use job termination as a tactic for punishment or intimidation.
 They hope that, when faced with the prospect of losing their jobs, workers will choose to stay quiet instead of pursuing a whistleblower claim.
 In response to these employers, the federal government has instituted various laws and regulations to protect employees from wrongful termination as an act of retaliation.
 These laws specifically prohibit this type of employer action and also provide employees with the right to bring suit against the employer upon termination of employment.